dhh1128/aries/README.md

 related to Indy's blockchain will remain in Indy, whereas general functionality will be moved over to Aries repos through a PR process for broader community ratification.

-If you are using Indy SDK today to build a decentralized identity solution, keep doing so for the time being.
-Aries is not yet mature enough to build upon, but when it gets there, a reasonable transition process will be provided, and announcements will be made in community channels.
+If you are using an Aries agent framework like the ones listed above, keep doing so.
+If you are directly consuming libindy instead, keep doing so; the analogous C-callable interfaces in Aries are not yet ready to build upon.
+When the separation of libindy functionality into generic Aries and specific Indy features is complete, a reasonable transition process will be provided, and announcements will be made in community channels.